 When we no longer need your personal information to provide the Services, it will be securely deleted or de-identified in a manner that ensures you cannot be re-identified.
 Personal information that we receive from our Customers will be deleted upon termination of the contractual relationship between us and the Customer.
-Personal information that we receive from our Users will be retained as required by PCI-DSS, Nacha, or applicable law, and will be deleted upon termination of the contractual relationship between us and the User, or earlier upon the User's request.
-Requests to delete will be processed promptly and in accordance with applicable law.
+Personal information that we receive from our Users will be retained as required by PCI-DSS or Nacha, and will be deleted upon termination of the contractual relationship between us and the User, or earlier upon the User’s request.

 COOKIES AND OTHER TRACKING TECHNOLOGIES

 A "cookie" is a text file that is stored to your browser when you visit a website.

 Unique device identifiers like IP address or UDID recognize a visitor's computer or other device used to access the internet.
 Unique device identifiers are used alone and in conjunction with cookies and other tracking technologies for the purpose of "remembering" computers or other devices used to access the Sites and Apps.

 We may also use other technologies like pixels or tags that allow us to measure responses to our email communications.